401-advanced-javascript-sohad/data-structures-and-algorithm/challenges/linked-list/README.md

 - insertBefore : Insert Node before another Node

+### `.getKthFromEnd(value)
+Finds the node that is `value` # nodes away from the end of the list, and returns the value node.

+### Approach & Efficiency
+Uses two tracking variables, `first` and `last`.
+Both values are initially assigned to the head of the list.  `first` is given a head start by first looping to the node assigned with `value`.
+At that point, both `first` and `last` traverse until `first` is at the last node in the list.
+The value of the node that is now at `last` will be the Kth node from the end.

 ## `.mergeLists(list1, list2)`
 Takes in two linked lists and zips them together, alternating nodes into one large list.